A Geometric Approach to $k$-means: Split-Merge Based Algorithms

-\paragraph{Algorithm \cite{muhr2009automatic}} This algorithm further incorporates the merge step compared to \xmeans.
-It considers several internal validity indices $V(c)$, including BIC, Calinski and Harabasz index, Hartigan index, and so on, to decide when the split procedure or the merge procedure should stop.
-Algorithm \cite{muhr2009automatic} first splits clusters until validated to stop, and then continue to merge cluster until validated to stop (shown in Figure \ref{fig:smx-means}).
-In the merge step, the internal validity indices select two clusters with most average data sample similarity to merge.
+This algorithm extends the \xmeans algorithm by incorporating a merge step.
+It considers several internal validity indices $V(c)$, such as BIC, Calinski-Harabasz index, Hartigan index, and others, to determine when to stop the split or merge procedures.

+The algorithm in \cite{muhr2009automatic} first splits clusters until it is validated to stop and then continues to merge clusters until it is validated to stop (as illustrated in Figure \ref{fig:smx-means}).
+During the merge step, the internal validity indices select two clusters with the highest average data sample similarity to merge.